בְּרֵאשִׁית

 soul/self/life/creature/person/a living being

-This word confused me a lot; it made me believe that all animals had a soul like us because this word means soul, but animals do not have a soul like us.
+This word confused me a lot; it made me believe that all animals had a soul like us because this word means “soul”, but animals do not have a soul like us.
 It doesn’t help that it gets translated differently depending on which Bible translation you read.
-To us nowadays, the word soul means the spirit given to us people from HaShem God, but with this word, it just means that the subject is alive.
+To us nowadays, the word soul means the spirit given to us people from HaShem/YHVH EL/POWER/God, but with this word, it just means that the subject is alive.
 Whether it be a person or an animal.
 As long as it is alive, it has a nefesh, or to say it has life.
 If it has flowing blood in its veins, and all the parts of it are functional, it is considered a nefesh, a living soul, or a living being.
-Not to be confused with HaShem’s breath blown into Adam’s nostrils.
-What HaShem God blew into Adam’s nostrils is another word.
+Not to be confused with HaShem’s/YHVH’s breath blown into Adam’s nostrils.
+What HaShem/YHVH EL/POWER/God blew into Adam’s nostrils is another word.
 The word is נִשְׁמַת (Nish’Makh) - breath, spirit, or breath (of God).
-In other words, in Bereshit 2:7, HaShem blew breath (of God)/נִשְׁמַת/Nish’Makh into his nostrils, and in the same verse, it says, “and man became a living being, (nefesh),” using the word נֶפֶשׁ/nefesh, for the person, (as it is referring to Adam.
+In other words, in Bereshit/Genesis 2:7, HaShem/YHVH blew breath (of God)/נִשְׁמַת/Nish’Makh into his nostrils, and in the same verse, it says, “and man became a living being, (nefesh),” using the word נֶפֶשׁ/nefesh, for the person, (as it is referring to Adam).
 Like Rabbi Tovia Singer says, “An animal does not have the soul as people do, an animal does not have the innate belief that there is a God, they just act on their emotions.
 We people believe in God instinctively”.
 Why?
-Well, that is because the soul in us came from HaShem Elohim/God Himself.
-We are made in the image of Adam, who was made in the image of God, and so, like Adam, we all are created in the image of God like Adam, we all have a Soul that came directly from HaShem Almighty Himself.
-Our souls are in tune to sense God, some more than others, but we all do.
+Well, that is because the soul in us came from HaShem/YHVH, EL/POWER/God Himself.
+We are made in the image of Adam, who was made in the image of HaShem/YHVH, and so, like Adam, we all are created in the image of HaShem/YHVH; like Adam, we all have a Soul that came directly from HaShem/YHVH Almighty Himself.
+Our souls are in tune with sensing EL/POWER/God, some more than others, but we all do.

-And ELOHIM beheld all He accomplished and saw it was very Tov/good.
-And there was evening, and there was morning, sixth day.
+And ELOHIM, He saw all which was made/accomplished, and behold, it was very Tov/good.
+And to be evening, and to be morning, the sixth day.

 31